-(1) Average assets is the nine-quarter average of total assets (from Q1 2023 through Q1 2025).

-- (2) Pre-provision net revenue represents net interest income plus noninterest income less noninterest expense.
+- (1) Average assets is the nine-quarter average of total assets (from Q1 2024 through Q1 2026). - (2) Pre-provision net revenue represents net interest income plus noninterest income less noninterest expense.
 It includes losses from operational risk events and expenses associated with the change in the allowance for unfunded commitments.
-It includes the projected change in fair value of loans held for sale (and commitments to commit assumed to become held for sale) and loans accounted for under the fair value option. - (3) Provision for credit losses is reported in accordance with the reporting criteria required in the FR Y-14A.
-With the adoption of the current expected credit loss (CECL) accounting standard, the provision for credit losses consists of the provision for loan and lease losses and the credit losses on investment securities including credit losses from available-for-sale (AFS) as well as held-to-maturity (HTM) securities, in addition to other assets. - (4) Trading and counterparty losses include mark-to-market losses, changes in credit valuation adjustments (CVA), single largest counterparty default, incremental default losses, and losses on non-trading related private equity positions that were subject to the global market shock stress. - (5) Unrealized holding losses / (gains) on equity securities not held for trading. - (6) Other comprehensive income is reported in after-tax dollars and reflects the nine-quarter incremental change in unrealized losses/gains on available-for-sale securities, amortization of unrealized losses/gains on securities which have been transferred from available-for-sale to held-to-maturity, and unrecognized losses/gains on pension plan obligations and pension assets.
+It includes the projected change in fair value of loans held for sale under the lower of cost or market (LOCOM) accounting method and loans accounted for under the fair value option. - (3) Provision for credit losses is reported in accordance with the reporting criteria required in the FR Y-14A.
+With the adoption of the current expected credit loss (CECL) accounting standard, the provision for credit losses consists of the provision for loan and lease losses and the credit losses on investment securities including credit losses from available-for-sale (AFS) as well as held-to-maturity (HTM) securities, in addition to other assets. - (4) Trading and counterparty losses include mark-to-market losses, changes in credit valuation adjustments (CVA), single largest counterparty default, incremental default losses, and losses on non-trading related private equity positions that were subject to the global market shock stress. - (5) Unrealized losses / (gains) on equity securities not held for trading. - (6) Other comprehensive income is reported in after-tax dollars and reflects the nine-quarter incremental change in unrealized losses/gains on AFS, amortization of unrealized losses/gains on securities which have been transferred from AFS to HTM, and unrecognized losses/gains on pension plan obligations and pension assets.